 Counter-terrorist financing (CTF) and AML are different concepts, albeit with similar aims.
 The CTF and AML regimes run together in UK legislation.
 Many of the provisions of the Proceeds of Crime Act 2002 (POCA 2002) and TA 2000 closely mirror one another and the definitions in each are deliberately matched.
 Both Acts run parallel to the MLR 2017 in terms of required systems and controls.

 Both AML and CTF regimes require a risk-based approach under the MLR 2017.
-However, since terrorist funds can originate from a legitimate source it can be much harder to detect.
-The risk-based approach, permitted by the MLR 2017 for both
+However, since terrorist funds can originate from

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Existing user?
 Sign-in

 Direct effect of EU lawWhat is direct effect of EU law?The doctrine of direct effect is a fundamental principle of EU law developed by the Court of Justice of the European Union in Van Gend en Loos.
 It is a mechanism through which individuals can enforce rights in Member States’ courts, based on EU